hydev777/kids_drawing_app/README.md

 A simple drawing app.

 This is an app to practice the combination of various widgets to create something new and creative.
-The drawing was made using the widgets GestureDectector, Offset and CustomPaint.
+The drawing was made using the widgets GestureDetector, Offset and CustomPaint.

 Features done: